Netball Fiji to host training camp

-In its bid to strength the development of the sport in grassroots level, Netball Fiji will be holding training camps for age-grade players.
+In its bid to strengthen the development of the sport at grassroots level, Netball Fiji will be holding training camps for age-grade players.

-The first ever one day camp will feature 94 secondary school netball players who have impressed during last month’s Fiji Secondary School Netball Competition.
+The first-ever one-day camp will feature 94 secondary school netball players who impressed during last month’s Fiji Secondary School Netball Competition.

 The training camp will allow national selectors to identify potential players that can be fed into the development and national teams.